IMU Interfacing Tutorial: Get started with Arduino and the MPU 6050 Sensor!

 How Does an Accelerometer Work?

 An accelerometer works on the principle of the piezo electric effect.
 Here, imagine a cuboidal box with a small ball inside it, like in the picture above.
 The walls of this box are made with piezo electric crystals.
 Whenever you tilt the box, the ball is forced to move in the direction of the inclination, due to gravity.
 The wall that the ball collides with creates tiny piezo electric currents.
 There are three pairs of opposite walls in a cuboid.
 Each pair corresponds to an axis in 3D space: X, Y, and Z axes.
 Depending on the current produced from the piezo electric walls, we can determine the direction of inclination and its magnitude.
 For more information check this.

 The MPU 6050 communicates with the Arduino through the I2C protocol.
 The MPU 6050 is connected to Arduino as shown in the following diagram.
 If your MPU 6050 module has a 5V pin, then you can connect it to your Arduino’s 5V pin.
 If not, you will have to connect it to the 3.3V pin.
 Next, the GND of the Arduino is connected to the GND of the MPU 6050.

 The program we will be running here, also takes advantage of the Arduino’s interrupt pin.
-Connect your Arduino’s digital pin 2 (interrupt pin 0) to the pin labelled as INT on the MPU 6050.
+Connect your Arduino’s digital pin 2 (interrupt pin 0) to the pin labeled as INT on the MPU 6050.
 Next, we need to set up the I2C lines.
-To do this, connect the pin labelled SDA on the MPU 6050 to the Arduino’s analog pin 4 (SDA) and the pin labelled as SCL on the MPU 6050 to the Arduino’s analog pin 5 (SCL).
+To do this, connect the pin labeled SDA on the MPU 6050 to the Arduino’s analog pin 4 (SDA) and the pin labeled as SCL on the MPU 6050 to the Arduino’s analog pin 5 (SCL).
 That’s it, you have finished wiring up the Arduino MPU 6050!

 If you have done this correctly, when you open the Arduino IDE, you can see “MPU6050” in File –> Examples.
 Next, open the example program from: File –> Examples –> MPU6050 –> Examples –> MPU6050_DMP6.